Arms Warrior PvP Guide

 - Then Reforge everything else into Crit

 - More stat info

 - Gem for Str (Red “bold” gems) or Str/Crit, whereever possible.

-- Resilience in 5.4 is 72% base, you don’t need to gem or enchant for it, you need to punch through the other guy’s 72%.
+- Resilience in 5.4.7 is 77% base, plus the trinket bonus (80% total.)
+You don’t need to gem or enchant for it, you need to punch through the other guy’s 80%.

 - More gems

 - Alliance: Human (escape, wpn expertise) or Worgen (Spint, Crit.)

 - Horde: Orc (burst, Stun resistance) might be “best.”